 For lighting multiple fireworks together, using a firing system to do so remotely might be more appropriate.

-Other fuse types include Chinese timed fuse for exact timing (1cm a second) and flying fish fuse which emits sparks that “wriggle” (we’ve yet to think of a use for this when it comes to connecting fireworks).
+Other fuse types include Chinese timed fuse for exact timing (1cm a second) and flying fish fuse which emits sparks that “wriggle” (I’ve yet to think of a use for this when it comes to connecting fireworks).

 Where to buy fireworks fuse

 Fuse is a specialist item and the vast majority of firework retailers do not stock it so you won’t normally be able to buy it along with your fireworks.
 Instead you will need to buy fuse from a company that specialises in fuse and firing systems.
 I have a list of suggested suppliers on my Buying Firing Systems & Fuse page.